11 Ultimate Sales Funnel Examples That Convert Like Crazy

 The Sales Funnel guides the user step by step, all the way from entering their contact information to providing payment information at the end.
 Once the payment details are inputted, the user can enjoy 30 days of free service before their paid service begins.

-The effectiveness of using a brand using video in their marketing cannot be overstated.
+Of course, Dropbox is no stranger to lead conversion.
+They’re well-remembered for an incredibly successful explainer video that earned the company $48,000,000 in revenue from new users back in 2009.
+And it turns out, video is just as effective today, too.
 A 2020 report by explainer video company Wyzowl found that 89% of video marketers say video gives them a good ROI, while 80% of video marketers reported that video has directly helped increase sales.

 The final sales funnel example we’re going to look at is that of HelpScout.
 HelpScout provides an all-in-one customer service platform to more than 11,000 businesses in 140 countries.